 Let’s examine some of the benefits of developing native applications:

 Full access to hardware and OS features

-Native development suits high-end apps like games that require high user interaction and attention.
 Native Android and iOS apps provide a natural experience for their users by following specific UI standards shared by apps developed for these platforms.
-This enables developers to make app interfaces and navigation much more accessible for users.
-Native apps inherit their devices’ OS interfaces, making them look and feel like a wholly integrated part of the device.
+These standards enable developers to make app interfaces and navigation much more accessible.

 Enhanced speed and performance

 The average attention span of users is very short, and they can get frustrated if apps have excessive load times.
-Native apps are much faster when it comes to performance and load times.
-Native apps take advantage the mobile device’s memory cache, offering quicker and more refined performance than hybrid apps as they are developed explicitly for a given operating system.
-High performance with native apps helps users access and browse through an app’s content quickly.
-Native apps are ideal for processor-intensive and highly demanding apps, such as 3D games or audio-processing apps.
+Native apps are a bit faster when it comes to performance and load times, making them ideal for processor-intensive and highly demanding apps, such as 3D games, GPS, or audio-processing apps.
 For example, geofencing in a react native app may load slower and operate less smoothly.

 For most app creators, the main priority is securing the maximum number of users.
 Native apps can help by providing much-needed performance.
 While it’s true that cross-platform development languages like React Native provide tremendous performance overall, they are still behind when it comes to animations and high GPS usage.
 The average person uses 9 apps a day for around 198 minutes.
 There’s plenty of opportunity to grab a user’s attention and you’ll want to make the most of it.

 While you could use Apple or Google Maps for that native map experience, Waze is more fun because it’s community driven.
 And just look at how cute that icon is!

 One of the top communications apps in the world, WhatsApp will show you a great native app experience (and you may already have it installed).